8 Days / 7 Nights

 Christchurch / Arthur’s Pass / Franz Josef

-Most people leave the Northern Hemisphere on a Friday evening, arriving into Auckland early Sunday morning.
+Most people leave the Northern Hemisphere on a Friday evening, arriving in Auckland early Sunday morning.
 You’ll lose a day crossing the dateline – but you get it back on the way home!
 It’s a short flight from Auckland to Christchurch on the South Island where we’ll meet you.
 We’ll then travel into the Southern Alps to hike Devil’s Punchbowl in Arthur’s Pass.
 The walk will take you through native beech forest to an awesome 131-meter (430 feet) waterfall, so make sure you have your camera handy!
 From there, we’ll head down the coast to Franz Josef where we’ll stay the night.
 Nestled in the rainforest-clad foothills of the Southern Alps, Franz Josef is the heart of New Zealand glacier country.

 Franz Josef / Makarora

 This morning we’ll take a short journey over to Okarito, a little-known beach community on the coast.
 We’ll take to the water in sea kayaks and glide along a picturesque lagoon, set against a stunning backdrop of snow-capped peaks.
 Okarito is home to the only native white heron colony in New Zealand, as well as a host of other interesting birds.
 After our activities* this morning we’ll regroup back in Franz Josef for some lunch before heading off to check out the glacier!
 With some 140 glaciers making their way down from the Southern Alps, this area is fittingly known as glacier country.
 Few sights equal the spectacle of two of these giant frozen rivers (Franz Josef and Fox Glaciers) imperceptibly grinding their way down through the temperate rainforest to just 250 meters (820 feet) above sea level.
 We’ll spend most of the day near Franz Josef Glacier hiking up through the forest to either Alex Knob or Roberts Point, both of which give incredible views of the ice.
 From Franz Josef, we’ll travel down the coast through lush forest, and over the divide to a small mountain village called Makarora, where we’ll enjoy some local fare.